PedrV/motifs-estimation-with-gnns/hephaestus_lab/README.md

 [< Back](../README.md)

 The folder [hephaestus_lab](.) has all the files related with the analysis of the results obtained by the trained models [^1].
 Furthermore, for some critical data, a SHA file is generated.
 This file serves as a simple way to guarantee that the data was not altered by mistake.
-All the results from the scripts in this folder are available for download [here](https://figshare.com/s/794d3e3dc66ee09c0e86 "Figshare: experiment_results/plots_27-09-2024.zip") (`experiment_results/plots_27-09-2024.zip`).
-If you just want to replicate this portion of the experiments, putting the path to the unziped `experiment_results/plots_27-09-2024.zip` where there are mentions to "results from evaluate" should "link" all data necessary.
+All the results from the scripts in this folder are available for download [here](https://figshare.com/s/794d3e3dc66ee09c0e86 "Figshare: experiment_results/plots_7-03-2025.zip") (`experiment_results/plots_7-03-2025.zip`).

 It is recommended that the module `hephaestus` and the folder `hephaestus_lab` to be in the same parent directory.